sotrh/learn-wgpu/docs/intermediate/tutorial11-normals/README.md

 ## Srgb and normal textures

 We've been using `Rgba8UnormSrgb` for all our textures.
-The `Srgb` bit specifies that we will be using [standard RGB (red, green, blue) color space](https://en.wikipedia.org/wiki/SRGB).
-This is also known as linear color space.
-Linear color space has less color density.
-Even so, it is often used for diffuse textures, as they are typically made in `Srgb` color space.
+Srgb is a non-linear color space.
+It is ideal for monitors because human color perception isn't linear either and Srgb was designed to match the quirkiness of our human color perception.

+But Srgb is an inappropriate color space for data that must be operated on mathematically.
+Such data should be in a linear (not gamma-corrected) color space.
+When a GPU samples a texture with Srgb in the name, it converts the data from non-linear gamma-corrected Srgb to a linear non-gamma-corrected color space first so that you can do math on it (and it does the opposite conversion if you write back to a Srgb texture).

+Normal maps are already stored in a linear format.
+So we should be specifying the linear space for the texture so it doesn't do an inappropriate conversion when we read from it.

-Normal textures aren't made with `Srgb`.
-Using `Rgba8UnormSrgb` can change how the GPU samples the texture.
-This can make the resulting simulation [less accurate](https://medium.com/@bgolus/generating-perfect-normal-maps-for-unity-f929e673fc57#b86c).
-We can avoid these issues by using `Rgba8Unorm` when we create the texture.
-Let's add an `is_normal_map` method to our `Texture` struct.
+We need to specify `Rgba8Unorm` when we create the texture.
+Let's add an `is_normal_map` method to our Texture struct.

 ```rust
 pub fn from_image(